-In basketball, football, volleyball, baseball, and softball the following squads may be formulated: Varsity Squads, Varsity Reserve Squads, JV squads (Only if numbers of freshman and sophomores justify an additional squad).
+In basketball, football, volleyball, baseball, and softball the following squads may be formulated: Varsity Squads, Varsity Reserve Squads, JV squads.

 VARSITY SQUAD will be comprised of freshmen, sophomores, juniors, and seniors selected by the head coach.
 Only those boys/girls will be selected as varsity squad members who are sufficiently capable and skilled that they can normally be expected to participate in games a reasonable amount of time and actively contribute to the major goal of winning the games.